 A strand of hair is stronger than a copper wire with the same diameter.

 By the time she is 65, the average woman will have spent 7 months of her life doing her hair.

-In Ancient Rome, women used to dye their hair blonde with pigeon poop.
+In Ancient Rome, women used to dye their hair blonde with pigeon poop (yum!).

-Using shampoos with silicones and sulfates (SLS) is like pouring a layer of plastic film on your hair: It may look shinier and feel softer, but suffocates hair follicles over time leading to thinning hair as we age – sometimes by the time you're 40.
+Using shampoos with silicones and sulfates is like pouring a layer of plastic film on your hair: It may look shinier and feel softer, but over time this suffocates hair follicles which can lead to thinning hair as we age – sometimes by the time you're 40.

 My hair's a mess...
 How do I fix it so I don't have to cut it off?

 If you're wanting better quality hair, you will have to cut some of it off – especially the parts that are very dry, brittle, and split.
 This is usually the hair on the bottom inch or two.
 A good trim can immediately make your hair feel and look healthier.

 The next thing you'll have to adjust to, is using less tools to "make it look pretty".
 Less dryers, curling irons, straighteners.
 These tools run at such high temperature that they are overheating the delicate strands of hair and opening up the cuticles, making hair more susceptible to damage.
 Your may look nicer, but over time it will be damaged.
 Sorry, no way to get around this one.

 There's something to be said about learning to love your hair type.
 If you want straight hair but naturally have wavy or curly hair, you need to learn to wash and style your hair so that it will look its best - there's nothing nicer than healthy hair!
 Sure, on occasion you may style it differently, but for the most part you need to leave it be.